 - Asking your eye care provider about anti-reflective lenses or special bifocal lenses.

-“In addition, the size of the text that appears on your monitor should be adjusted to a comfortable reading level,” adds Dr. Crane.
+“In addition, the size of the text that appears on your monitor should be adjusted to a comfortable reading level,” adds Dr. DiMarco.
 “Typically, that means increasing the size to about three times larger than the size you normally read.”

 Preventive medicine is just one aspect of care osteopathic physicians (D.O.s) provide.
 D.O.s are fully-licensed to prescribe medicine and practice in all specialty areas including surgery.
 D.O.s are trained to consider the health of the whole person and use their hands to help diagnose and treat their patients.